Wi-Fi works with radio waves. These are similar in nature to sound you can hear (not exactly, but let me have a little artistic licence).

 Why do you need to have Wi-Fi that works within reasonable RF power bounds?
 I've come up with a little story to help.
 Let's translate Wi-Fi in to audio.
 So here's the story..

 Imagine you're in a cinema.
 There's cracking Dolby surround sound, making the movie come alive with sound hitting you from all angles.
 The sound is crystal clear and has that great effect of having sound effects hit you from all sides.

-This is just like a properly designed wireless network - you have equitable access to the sound from wherever you sit.
-If you walk around the Cinema (if you could without annoying everyone), you'd find the sound is just as good no matter where you sat.
+If you walk around the cinema (if you could without annoying everyone), you'd find the sound is just as good no matter where you sat.